 Importance of Emergency Preparedness in the ISM Code

 The International Safety Management (ISM) Code, adopted in 1994, underscores the critical role of maritime emergency preparedness and shipboard safety.
-By 2002, nearly all international shipping entities were mandated to adhere to the ISM Code.
+By 2002, nearly all international ship managers were mandated to adhere to the ISM Code.
 This code establishes benchmarks for safe ship operations, risk evaluation, and the continuous enhancement of safety management competencies among crew members.

 The ISM Code mandates a comprehensive safety management system (SMS) for ships.
 This system must encompass a safety and environmental protection policy, protocols for safe operations, and mechanisms for clear communication.
 It also requires accident reporting, emergency response, and internal audit processes.
 The implementation of these measures post-ISM Code adoption added stress for seafarers due to their complexity and language challenges.